nazmulidris/exoplayer_learning/README.md

 2. `seekTo(0, 0)`

 This will release all the resources (codecs, MediaSources, etc) held by the player.
-In order to use the player again, call `prepare(MediaSource)` as show in the gists above.
+In order to use the player again, call `prepare(MediaSource)` and set `playWhenReady` as show in the gists above.

 ## Slightly more control over player creation